quicwg/base-drafts/draft-ietf-quic-transport.md

 Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
-Even if not setting ECN codepoints on packets it transmits, the endpoint MAY provide feedback about ECN markings received (if accessible).
+Even if not setting ECN codepoints on packets it transmits, the endpoint SHOULD provide feedback about ECN markings received (if accessible).

 To verify both that a path supports ECN and the peer can provide ECN feedback, an endpoint sets the ECT(0) codepoint in the IP header of all outgoing